 There are some affiliate links below, but they are all products I highly recommend.
 For more info, view my disclosure here.

-It’s so hard to leave our babies when we go on vacation.
-Ideally, we’d be able to bring them with us everywhere, but a 12+ hour flight is a little much for Roxy and Rico, and I’m sure many others have similar issues.
+It’s so hard to leave our dogs when we go on vacation.
+Ideally, we’d be able to bring them with us everywhere, but a 12+ hour flight is a little much for Roxy and Rico, and I know many others have similar issues.

 Determine The Best Type of Dog Boarding For Your Family

-We haven’t found anyone locally I’m comfortable trusting them with in our home.
-At home pet care may work wonderfully for you and your pet, though!
+We haven’t found anyone locally we’re comfortable trusting them with in our house here.
+In-home pet care may work wonderfully for you and your pet, though!

 A home away from home is also a great option, where pet sitters watch your dog in their home.
 Rover.com is a great resource for this!
 For us, a dog boarding facility works best.

-Research Boarding Facilities
+Research Dog Boarding Facilities Near You

 I also utilized local Facebook groups such as a who-to-use and a local pet parents page.
 They were great at providing relevant information on the different options nearby.

 I had a fairly negative experience once with no updates or returned phone calls and that made me nervous, so seeing their happy faces online eases my fur-mommy heart.

 Take a Tour of The Boarding Kennel

-We boarded them there a few months back and they had a great time.
-For this trip, we chose their other boarding place as the rooms have actual sofas and televisions tuned to dog channels!
+We boarded them there for a short stay and they had a great time.
+Then for future trips we chose the other boarding place as the rooms have actual sofas and televisions tuned to dog channels!

 OOPS.
 Cue the panic attack when I realized it the week before our trip!
-Luckily the boarding facility had a room open for that day, so it wasn’t an issue, but man was I stressed until it got resolved!
+Luckily the boarding facility had a room open for that day, so it ended up not being an issue, but man was I stressed until it got resolved!

 Sign up here to get the awesomely helpful Pet Sitter List printable - FREE!